aglaszuk/Polygenic_Adaptation_Heliosperma/00_RefGenome_Assembly_Annotation/README.md

-# Pipeline to assemble and functionally annotate the reference genome of *Heliosperma pusillum*
+# Pipeline to structurally annotate the reference genome of *Heliosperma pusillum*